How to Improve Social Intelligence & Improve Social Skills!

 One of the best ways to improve your social intelligence is through active listening.
 To become a skilled communicator, it is important to focus on developing effective communication skills, including being an active listener.

-This means being mindful of not interrupting others or jumping in with your own opinions, but instead taking time to think about what someone else is saying before you respond.
+This means being mindful of not interrupting others.
+Avoid jumping in with your own opinions.
+Instead, take time to think about what someone else is saying before you respond.

-It also means paying attention to the different inflections in someone’s voice, which can give you a deeper understanding of what they are truly trying to communicate.
+It also means paying attention to the different inflections in someone’s voice.
+These can give you a deeper understanding of what they are truly trying to communicate.
 By practicing active listening skills, you can develop your social intelligence and become a more effective communicator overall.

 Be Aware of Your Environment

 Being socially intelligent is all about paying attention to the subtle cues of those around you.
-Whether it’s noticing social dynamics in a new group, or picking up on nonverbal cues from a close friend, being observant and aware of your surroundings is key to developing social intelligence.
+Notice social dynamics in a new group.
+Pick up on nonverbal cues from a close friend.
+Being observant and aware of your surroundings is key to developing social intelligence.

 Final Thought